 Private Beach To Yourself

 You’ll be shocked how many tourists don’t head over to Koh Adang.
-Right in front of the ranger station there is a gorgeous huge white sand beach, on our visit, there were 3 other tourists there.
+Right in front of the ranger station, there is a gorgeous huge white sand beach, on our visit, there were 3 other tourists there.
 If you are looking for a private beach for yourself you won’t have to look too far, just have your captain drive around the island there will be plenty available.
+It’s an epic place to spend the day if you’re on your honeymoon in Thailand.

 Black Sand Beach